sabiramhaida/configGitWithProxy/README.md

 # How to config git with proxy
 ## Introduction
-This readme if you need to configure git to use a proxy
+This readme if you need to configure git to use proxy

 ### Show current configuration